 - You must weigh your desire to have only one bill against the amount of that bill;

-- If you can benefit from a discount during a number of months, check the amount that will be due each month after this discount period;
+- If you can benefit from a discount during a number of months, be sure to check the amount that will be due each month after this discount period;

-- Be also sure to check if you can benefit from a discount on the installation, the activation, the rental or purchase of the hardware (modem, etc.).
+- Be also sure to check if you can benefit from a discount on the installation, activation, rental or purchase of the hardware.